eoniclabs/MethodCache/docs/developer/CLEANUP_RECOMMENDATIONS.md

 # Code Cleanup Recommendations

+> **Status:** _Outdated summary._
+> Legacy configuration types (`CacheMethodSettings`, `MethodCacheConfiguration`, related services) still exist and are being tracked in `docs/developer/POLICY_PIPELINE_CONSOLIDATION_PLAN.md`.
+> The sections below remain as historical notes; do not treat the checkmarks as current state.

-This document lists legacy/dead code identified after the Policy Pipeline migration.
+This document lists legacy/dead code identified after the initial Policy Pipeline migration.

 ## ✅ CLEANUP COMPLETE (as of 2025-10-08)

-All legacy code has been removed from the codebase.
-Since there are no external users yet, we opted to remove legacy code immediately rather than going through a deprecation cycle.
+_(Historical record – see status note above.)_

 ### 1. CacheMethodRegistry (IMethodCacheConfiguration.cs) ✅ REMOVED